mongodb/docs/source/administration/import-export.rst

      mongoexport --db sales --collection contacts --dbpath /srv/MongoDB/

 This reads the data files directly.
 This locks the data directory to prevent conflicting writes.
-The :option:`mongod` process must *not* be running or attached to these data files when you run :option:`mongoexport` in this configuration.
+The :program:`mongod` process must *not* be running or attached to these data files when you run :program:`mongoexport` in this configuration.

 The ":option:`--host <mongoexport --host>`" and ":option:`--port